patrickfuchs/buildH/docs/buildh.md

 ### Mixtures of lipids

 If you have a mixture of lipids, you will have to run **buildH** for each lipid separately.
+If you request an output trajectory, this will have to be done iteratively as well.
+An example is shown in **TODO**.

 ### Order parameters and statistics